WHALEEYE/MicroShield/README.md

 # Weave Editor

 Weave Editor is a automatic network policy generating system for Kubernetes clusters.
-It can capture the east/west flow inside a cluster based on a modified version of weave scope, and automatically generate network policies according to the captured flows.
+It can capture the west-east traffic inside a cluster based on a modified version of weave scope, and automatically generate network policies according to the captured flows.